What Do Premium Waivers & Payor Riders Mean?

 The payor rider

-Similar to the waiver of premium rider, the payor rider safeguards the life insurance of a minor from lapsing in the event the policyholder is unable to pay the premium due to specified reasons.
+Similar to the premium waiver rider, the payor rider safeguards the life insurance of a minor from lapsing in the event the policyholder is unable to pay the premium due to specified reasons.
 In most cases, a payor rider is linked to a juvenile insurance policy, where a parent or guardian is the policyholder who pays the premium, while the child is the insured.

 The rider will apply if the policyholder dies or becomes disabled before the insured reaches an age that is stated in the policy (usually 21).
 Simply put, the child will still be protected by the insurance policy if something happens to the parent or the guardian.